jpoon/activity_monitor/docs/sphinx/assignments/progressreport.rst

 ----

-In complete sentences and coherent paragraphs, create the following sections.
-Do not rely excessively on point or list form.
-Double space your work and use a size 12 font.
-Ensure your status report is no longer than 4 sheets of paper (including the cover page).
-This means 3 pages of text.
-If status reports are longer, we will throw out the extra pages -- these will not be graded.

 **Introduction**

-Under the guidance of Professor Gopalakrishnan, I have been developing a system capable of monitoring various activities via several sensor nodes attached to the body.
+Under the guidance of Prof. Gopalakrishnan, I have been developing a system capable of monitoring various activities via several sensor nodes attached to the body.
 The goal of the system will be the ability to monitor an individual's activities and motions.
 With such a system, it can be used to detect harming motions such as falls where the system can notify the authorities (e.g. caregiver) where they can immediately respond to the situation.